ga4gh-discovery/data-connect/SEARCHSPEC.md

 *   Display table attributes in a meaningful way
 *   Construct queries across tables in an informed way which retains the underlying meaning of the data, or create new meaning

 This system of identifying types through reference URLs is amenable to building up cross-references.
-With a rich set of cross references, a GA4GH Search API client can help join up data from sources that use different nomenclatures.
+With a rich set of cross references, a Data Connect API client can help join up data from sources that use different nomenclatures.

 ### Example: Semantic Data Types on a Table